Marseille: Climate

-Marseille is officially the sunniest major city in France with over 2,800 hours of sunshine while the average sunshine in the country is around 1,950 hours.
+Marseille receives the most sunlight of any French city, 2,897.6 hours per year on average, while the average sunshine in the country is around 1,950 hours.
 It is also the driest major city with only 532.3 mm of precipitation annually, mainly due to the mistral, a cold, dry wind originating in the Rhône Valley that occurs mostly in winter and spring and which generally brings clear skies and sunny weather to the region.
 Less frequent is the sirocco, a hot, sand-bearing wind, coming from the Sahara.
 Snowfalls are infrequent; over 50% of years do not experience a single snowfall.

 The hottest temperature was 40.6 °C on 26 July 1983 during a great heat wave, the lowest temperature was -16.8 °C on 13 February 1929 during a strong cold wave.